Girona-Costa Brava Airport:

 During the peak season, Ryanair will fly daily, or almost daily, to Charleroi in Belgium; Beauvais, France; Dublin, Ireland; Pisa, Italy; Düsseldorf-Weeze, Frankfurt-Hahn, Memmingen, Nürnberg and Karlsruhe-Baden in Germany, Poznan, Krakow and Wroclaw in Poland, and Stansted, Bournemouth, Bristol and Manchester in the UK.

-Ryanair will fly to these other European destinations too, albeit less frequently: Brussels, Eindhoven, Maastricht, Pescara, Bari, Cork, Shannon, Knock, Belfast, Helsinki, Riga, Zagreb, Aalborg, Pardubice, Paderborn, Leeds-Bradford, East-Midlands, and Birmingham.
+Ryanair will fly to these other European destinations too, albeit less frequently: Brussels, Eindhoven, Maastricht, Pescara, Bari, Cork, Shannon, Knock, Belfast, Helsinki, Riga, Zagreb, Aalborg, Pardubice, Ostrava, Lublin, Paderborn, Leeds-Bradford, East-Midlands, and Birmingham.
 They will also fly to both Marrakesh and Beni Lellal in Morocco thrice weekly during the summer.

 Dutch airline Transavia connects Girona-Costa Brava with both Amsterdam and Rotterdam-The Hague starting in the month of April.
 In May and June, and again in September and October, their flights will operate five to six times weekly, while in July and August, they fly daily to both airports.